MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/installation.md

 requirements that this script has that may not already be in place:

 <details>
-  <summary>Dependencies</summary>
+  <summary>Dependencies (Click Me)</summary>

-- Java JRE - The Minecraft server software requires this. **As of Minecraft 1.12, Java 8 is required.**
+- Java JRE - The Minecraft server software requires this. **As of Minecraft 1.12, Java 8 is required.**<br>
-- Perl - Most, if not all, Unix and Linux like systems have this preinstalled.
+- Perl - Most, if not all, Unix and Linux like systems have this preinstalled.<br>
-- libjson-perl - Allows the script to read JSON formatted data.
+- libjson-perl - Allows the script to read JSON formatted data.<br>
-- libwww-perl - Allows the script to download data to verify downloads.
+- libwww-perl - Allows the script to download data to verify downloads.<br>
-- liblwp-protocol-https-perl - Allows the script to download data over HTTPS.
+- liblwp-protocol-https-perl - Allows the script to download data over HTTPS.<br>
 - util-linux - Allows the script to use the `flock` script which ships with it for crash detection.
-Standard package with linux.
+Standard package with linux.<br>
-- Python - Required by the Minecraft Overviewer mapping software.
+- Python - Required by the Minecraft Overviewer mapping software.<br>
-- GNU Make - Allows you to use the Makefile to simplify installation.
+- GNU Make - Allows you to use the Makefile to simplify installation.<br>
-- GNU Wget - Allows the script to download software updates via the internet.
+- GNU Wget - Allows the script to download software updates via the internet.<br>
-- rdiff-backup - Allows the script to efficiently run backups.
+- rdiff-backup - Allows the script to efficiently run backups.<br>
-- rsync - Allows the script to efficiently make copies of files.
+- rsync - Allows the script to efficiently make copies of files.<br>
-- Socat - Allows the script to communicate with the Minecraft server.
+- Socat - Allows the script to communicate with the Minecraft server.<br>
-- Iptables - Although not explicitly required, a good firewall should be installed.
+- Iptables - Although not explicitly required, a good firewall should be installed.<br>
-- Sudo - Run processes under other user and groups
+- Sudo - Run processes under other user and groups  <br>

 </details>